 Your activities and involvement with us will result in personal information being created.
 This could include details of how you’ve helped us by volunteering or being involved with our outreach work and activities.
 If you decide to donate to us, then we’ll keep records of when and how much you give.

 Personal information we collect at receipt and opening of emails or when you use our websites

 When you open an email sent by us, we may collect the following personal information automatically:

-- technical information, including your geographic location, browser type and version, device type and operating system and platform
+- technical information, including your geographic location, email client, browser type and version and device type

-- information about your email consumption, including the full click path from within and on to our sites (including date and time), whether the email was delivered, shared, unsubscribed from, opened, deleted or forwarded.
+- information about your email consumption, including full click path from within and on to our sites (including frequency, date and time), when the email was opened (date and time) and whether the email was delivered, shared (including on social media) or unsubscribed from.